-In this document, the Maximum Segment Lifetime (MSL) represents the time a QUIC packet can exist in the network.
+The "Maximum Segment Lifetime" (MSL) represents the time a QUIC packet can exist in the network.
 Implementations can make this configurable, and a RECOMMENDED value is one minute.
+Note that the term "segment" here originated in Section 3.3 of [TCP].